avitsidis/csharp-training/ContosoConsultancy/README.md

 ##Exercice 2 : Linq - Aggregations
 Management would like a dashboard with real time company information such as:
 * number of consultant without a mission
-* duration of employee contracts
+* Number of hired employee each years
 * Top 5 clients
 * 3 Newest missions